 Noga is the Co-Founder and Artistic Director of Harpy Productions.
-As a writer, she is interested in themes of mental health, memory & gender politics, presenting compelling stories using unorthodox themes, narratives & devices.
+As a writer, she is interested in the themes of mental health, memory & gender politics, presenting compelling stories using unorthodox themes, narratives & devices.

 MICHA MIRTO (Director)

-Micha Mirto is an international multi Offie nominated director, writer and dramaturg.
-She has worked across screen and stage, including Disney's immersive THE NUTCRACKER, and the NHS commissioned MILIFE program which has since been developed into a cartoon starring Jo Brand and Doc Brown.
-Her directing credits include ODDBALL, ROOM SERVICE and SPACE AGE LOVE SONGS all of which received Offie nominations / commendations, and a number of tours including THE IMPORTANCE OF BEING EARNEST and EMMA.
+Micha Mirto is an international multi-Offie nominated director, writer and dramaturg.
+She has worked across screen and stage, including Disney's immersive 'THE NUTCRACKER' and the NHS commissioned 'MILIFE' programme which has since been developed into a cartoon starring Jo Brand and Doc Brown.
+Her directing credits inclue 'ODDBALL', 'ROOM SERVICE' and 'SPACE AGE LOVE SONGS' all of which received Office nominations / commendations. and a number of tours, including 'THE IMPORTANCE OF BEING EARNEST' and 'EMMA'.

 As AD she worked on Public Domain at the Vaudeville and will be working with Matt Strachen on a new adaptation of Julius Caesar on which she is also dramaturg.
-As a writer, she is represented by Blake Friedmann Literary agency and is currently writing an imersive play commisioned by writer James Patterson through Penguin.
-She co-founded theatre company 'Dolls in Amber', whose debut production VILLAIN, INTERRUPTED achieved critical acclaim and was an Offie Finalist 2019.
+As a writer, she is represented by Blake Friedmann Literary Agency and is currently writing an imersive play commisioned by writer James Patterson through Penguin.
+She co-founded theatre company 'Dolls in Amber', whose debut production 'VILLAIN, INTERRUPTED' achieved critical acclaim and was an Offie Finalist in 2019.

 CORAL TARRAN (Movement Director)

 Coral trained at LAMDA (acting) and LABAN (contemporary movement) before moving to America to continue her theatre studies at the American Academy of Dramatic Arts.
-She is a founding member of the multi award winning Mischief Theatre, and one of the creators of their Olivier nominated show 'Lights, Camera, Improvise!'
+She is a founding member of the multi-award winning 'Mischief Theatre' and one of the creators of their Olivier nominated show 'LIGHTS, CAMERA, IMPROVISE!

 RODENT (Sound Designer)

-RODENT (B Stewardson) is a trans non-binary multidisciplinary artist working across sound art, poetry and performance.
+RODENT is a trans non-binary multidisciplinary artist working across sound art, poetry and performance.
 Having cultivated their practice in London’s queer cabaret and nightlife scenes, they have begun to pivot their work towards live art and theatre contexts.
 Recent work includes 'Jenny', a spoken word space opera exploring trans liberation and the binary between hope and revenge through speculative storytelling and experimental electronic music.

 Their work frequently explores the thematics of 'the outsider' through high-octane nihilism and a lens of trans queerness, neurodivergence and mental ill-health.